umanzorurrutia/cse15l-lab-reports/lab1-report.md

 cat: lecture1/messages: Is a directory
 ```
 - `cat` does not print out the directory.
 It returns an error message stating that the argument is a directory because `cat` is meant to be used to print the content of files.
 It will also return an error if the directory does not exist.
+- In this example, the working directory was home.
+I used `cat` with a path to the messages directory which returned an error because messages is not a file.

 `cat` With A File Path
 ```